hinimajesty/pop-excel-api/readme.md

 ```
 Since the count of the columns begins at index 1, the third column is number 3.

 Voila, that is all you need to do, now you can go ahead and use that new function in your application.
-Make pull requests, add features, correct the code; Just hack something @dirtyScreen regards.... :)
+Make pull requests, add features, correct the code; Just hack something...